moonwell-fi/moonwell-contracts-v2/README.md

 * All openzeppelin dependencies

 # Video Walkthroughs
-Videos of the codebase walkthrough can be found in the [videos](https://github.com/code-423n4/2023-07-moonwell/blob/main/videos/) folder.
+Videos of the codebase walkthrough can be found at the following links:
+* Walkthrough of major changes to the Comptroller: [Comptroller Changes](https://www.youtube.com/watch?v=6J-srDiCptA)
+* Walkthrough of other changes to the Compound v2 codebase: [Other Changes](https://www.youtube.com/watch?v=L8kkMvtjQWE)
+* Walkthrough of the Multi-Reward Distributor: [Multi-Reward Distributor](https://www.youtube.com/watch?v=xAFHItFkXMA)

 # Additional Context